tango-controls/tango-doc/source/tango-on-windows.rst

     - Invoke command: :command:`%TANGO_ROOT%\bin\dbconfig.exe`.

         .. note::
-            This let you setup two environment variables :envvar:`MYSQL_USER` and :envvar:`MYSQL_PASSWORD` used to MySQL server.
+            This lets you setup two environment variables :envvar:`MYSQL_USER` and :envvar:`MYSQL_PASSWORD` used to access the MySQL server.
 You may use ``root`` credentials provided upon MySQL installation if it is your development workstation.
-For production environment it is suggested to create additional user with ``DB Admin`` privileges.
-On Windows you may use ``MySQL installer`` from :guilabel:`Start` menu and select the option :guilabel:`Reconfigure` for MySQL Server.
+For production environment it is suggested to create an additional user with ``DB Admin`` privileges.
+On Windows you may use :program:`MySQL Installer` from :guilabel:`Start` menu and select the option :guilabel:`Reconfigure` for MySQL Server.
             Please refer to: http://dev.mysql.com/doc/refman/5.7/en/adding-users.html

-- Populate database with initial Tango configuration:
+- Populate database with an initial Tango configuration:
-    - Open command line.
+    - Open a command line.
     - Add MySQL client to be available in the PATH.
 For MySQL version 5.7 the command should be:
       :command:`set PATH=%PATH%;"C:\Program Files\MySQL\MySQL Server 5.7\bin"`

       .. note::
-         Adjust the path according to you MySQL version and the path where it is installed.
+         Adjust the path according to your MySQL version and the path where it is installed.

     - Invoke :command:`cd "%TANGO_ROOT%\share\tango\db\"`.
     - Call :program:`create_db.bat`.

 - Start a :program:`DataBaseds` :term:`Device Server`:
-    - open new command line window.
+    - Open a new command line window.
-    - in the command line call :command:`"%TANGO_ROOT%\bin\start-db.bat"`.
+    - In the command line call :command:`"%TANGO_ROOT%\bin\start-db.bat"`.

         .. note::
-            To make you Tango installation operational you have to have this :program:`DataBaseds` running permanently.
+            To make your Tango installation operational you have to have this :program:`DataBaseds` running permanently.
             You may either add the command above to :guilabel:`Autostart` or run it as a service.

-- Make :program:`DataBaseds` run as service
+- Make :program:`DataBaseds` run as a service
     .. note::
         The proposed solution uses NSSM tool which works on all versions of Windows but you may find some other tools available including native srvany.exe.